Find Grad Schools

 103 Yearly Graduations

 Midwestern University - Downers Grove is the 8th most popular school in the nation for students seeking a master's degree in biomedical sciences.
 Each year, around 2,900 students seeking various degrees attend the university.
 During the most recent year for which we have data, 103 people received their master's degree in biomedical sciences from Midwestern University - Downers Grove.
-About 74% of this group were women, and 54% were students from an underrepresented racial-ethnic group.
+Of these students, 56% were women and 46% were members of underrepresented racial-ethnic groups.

 #9